 The best thing for the flu is prevention!
-Ways to build immunity include good diet, drinking plenty of fresh water, breathing clean air, a good nights sleep, and living in as pure environment as possible (away from toxic chemicals and poisons like pesticides, herbicides, smoke, engine fumes, radon, etc.).
+Ways to build immunity include eating a good diet with live enzymes, drinking plenty of fresh water, breathing clean air, getting a good night's sleep, and living in as pure environment as possible away from toxic chemicals and poisons like pesticides, herbicides, cigarette smoke, engine fumes, radon, household chemicals, and air pollution.

 Another way to build immunity in preparation for the “flu season” is to get on a schedule of taking herbal supplements.
 Yellowroot, ginseng, Echinacea, rosemary, licorice, astragalus, burdock, milk thistle seed, white willow, elderflowers, catnip, yarrow, boneset, hawthorn, garlic, dandelion, and mushrooms are good herbs to build immunity.

 One method is to start in May taking astragalus everyday for two weeks.
 Then switch to either yellowroot or ginseng everyday for two weeks.
 Then skip a week or try a new herb for a day or two.
 Then start over with the two weeks of astragalus.
 Do this on a regular basis all year long although astragalus should never be taken during a feverish condition!
 If sickness takes hold, start treating the symptoms so patient can rest comfortably.